Ark-Arch/shoe-store-app/README.md

 **A REDUCER** *is simply a function that returns a new state when being passed an action!*

 useReducer's dispatch function would dispatch actions to the reducer functions

+## using useContext
+Do I need context?

+implementations as data flows (or application) becomes more complex
+- Plain JS
+- React
+- React Context
+- Redux

+**solutions to handling user data needed in two separate components**
+1. solution 1: Lift State but leads to prop drilling
+2. solution 2: React context
+    a) with react context, i can expose global data and functions from a given react component.

+    b) To access this global data, i import the context in order to consume it in my component.

+    c) For example: the top-level component could declare a **UserContext.Provider** (that holds user data and functions).

+    d) This user context provider would provide the user data and relevant functions to any components that want to consume it.

+    e) So the two components that needs the user data can then import the user context and thereby access the user's information via the **UserContext.Consumer**.

+    f) The context can also expose functions for global usage, then the consumer component can also call a create user function that is actually declared up in the top level component.

+3. REDUX:
+    - with redux, there is a centralized store.
+    - the store can be thought of as a local client side database.
+    - any component can access the redux store.
+    - the redux store can not be changed directly.
+Instead, I dispatch actions, and those actions update any components that are connected to the Redux store

+**Context or Redux can be useful for apps that need to store global data and functions accross the apps.
+OR for complex data flows.
+OR for inter-component communication**